 It’s More Than Just Histamine: Other Biogenic Amines in Mushrooms

-These findings illustrate how just considering the histamine content of food can lead to poor food choices.
-If you have high levels of other biogenic amines in a food, even if it’s low in histamine, the other biogenic amines can histamine intolerance symptoms.
+If you have high levels of other biogenic amines in a food, even if it’s low in histamine, the other biogenic amines can sometimes trigger histamine intolerance symptoms.

 These other biogenic amines compete for and bind to sites that histamine binds to in the intestinal tract.
 Plus, diamine oxidase (DAO) also breaks these biogenic amines down, so they tie up more diamine oxidase, leaving less available to break down histamine from the other foods you eat.